MicheleBarucca97/StreamDataAnalytics/README.md

 FROM Wikipedia_STREAM WINDOW TUMBLING (SIZE 4 SECONDS) GROUP BY userType EMIT CHANGES;
 ```
-First of all, let's inspect the start and the end of the windows or even better using TIMESTAMPTOSTRING to have a human readable timestamp
+Some explanations about the query written: first, the window is generated through the command WINDOW TUMBLING.
+Second, to inspect the start and the end of the windows and have these written in a human readable timestep it is used TIMESTAMPTOSTRING.
-SO the tubling windows behaves as in EPL on the historical data, but they also give real-time updates whenever a new data arrives.

 Output:
 ```
 +---------------------------------+---------------------------------+---------------------------------+---------------------------------+